redhat-performance/aimlperf_reg_tests/TensorFlow/OpenShift/README.md

 $ ./configure --help
 ```

+If you plan on using GPUs and you want to use your AWS s3 bucket to download proprietary NVIDIA packages (that you have uploaded yourself), you must pass in the `--use-aws` flag and create OpenShift secrets for your AWS credentials.
+Instructions on how to create such secrets will be provided later on.

-If you made a mistake somewhere in configuring, just rerun `configure`.
+Note that if you made a mistake somewhere in configuring, just rerun `configure`.
 Every time you run `configure`, it overwrites the existing Makefile with new information, so it is safe to rerun it.

 **HEADS UP:** If you use the `--instance-type`/`-t` flag when configuring the Makefile and specify an instance that does not exist yet (which is perfectly okay!), you will need to setup that instance before executing the `make` commands.
 Information on how to setup an instance using `MachineSet` will be described later on, but do not worry about that yet.
 For now, follow the instructions in the next subsection, which describes how to install the necessary cluster operators for running the benchmarks.